g4edge/g4edge.github.io/g4cgalboolean.md

   ...
 ```

+[!NOTE]
+The external processor interface in only available in Geant4 11.2.0 and later

 ### Using g4cgalboolean in your project
 1. Copy the `src` and `include` code over to your geant4 application (`G4BooleanProcessorCGAL`, `G4SurfaceMeshCGAL` and `G4VSurfaceMesh`)
 1. Install CGAL using your package manager